curityio/spa-using-token-handler/README.md

 ## Website Documentation

-See the [Curity OAuth for Web Home Page](https://curity.io/product/token-service/oauth-for-web/) for detailed documentation on this design pattern.
+See the [Token Handler Design Overview](https://curity.io/resources/learn/token-handler-overview/) for further documentation on this design pattern.

 ## More Information